- What Is Lime Mud?

 On-site storage of lime mud should be avoided in areas where crops will be grown because it can create areas of very high pH soils.
 Be careful to store lime mud so runoff from the pile will not move into nearby streams or ponds.

 The Environmental Protection Division of the Georgia Department of Natural Resources regulates the land application of industrial and municipal wastes.
 If a by-product can be shown to have a beneficial re-use, it is not regulated as an industrial waste.
-Lime mud is beneficially re-used in many 00D4 places as a liming material.
-If applied at the recommended agricultural rates, it is not considered an industrial waste by the Georgia Environmental Protection Division and can be used without having to apply f 46DA or specific permits.
+Lime mud is beneficially re-used in many places as a liming material.
+If applied at the recommended agricultural rates, it is not considered an industrial waste by the Georgia Environmental Protection Division and can be used without having to apply for specific permits.

 The Georgia Department of Agriculture requires people who distribute liming materials in the state to be licensed and to register each product.
 Proper labeling includes guarantees for CCE, calcium content, particle size and moisture content.
 It is the supplier's responsibility to see that the Department of Agriculture's requirements are followed.